epfl-ada/ada-2024-project-bluesweater/README.md

 The concept was intriguing but too vague and lacked sufficient data for meaningful analysis.
 So pursuing this risked producing unreliable conclusions.

+## Extra Regression Analysis
+To further support some of the sections above and explore new, potentially important covariates, we perform regression analysis to examine the relationships between various factors and movie success metrics.
+This analysis allows us to quantify the influence of key features like runtime, director success, release timing, and genre popularity on outcomes such as Box Office Revenue and IMDb Ratings.

+In our regression model, we identified a positive additive effect of runtime, suggesting that longer films tend to perform better, both commercially and critically.
+Similarly, release timing, particularly for movies released during the summer and winter months, was found to significantly impact success, confirming the seasonal trends noted earlier.
+Additionally, director frequency and genre popularity emerged as strong predictors of success, with more frequent directors and well-established genres correlating with higher box office earnings and better audience reception.

+This regression analysis supports our earlier findings and provides more nuanced insights into which covariates have the most impact on a movie's success.
+By isolating the effects of these individual features, we can better understand the relationships between them and refine our predictive models for milestone 3.

 ## Possible Additions for Milestone 3
 The biggest challenge we faced in this milestone was the significant amount of missing data, particularly in critical columns like box office revenue and total revenue, which are essential for answering questions about what defines a movie's success.
 Dropping these entries or filling them with the column mean would result in unreliable analysis.